-Partial Hospitalization Programs (PHP) — PHPs require patients to attend treatment for four to eight hours each day of the week.
+Partial Hospitalization Programs (PHP) — PHPs require clients to attend treatment for four to eight hours each day of the week.
 This type of treatment is the most intensive form of outpatient addiction treatment.

-Types of UnitedHealthcare Insurance Plans
+What are the Types of UnitedHealthcare Insurance Plans?

 When describing their plans, health insurance companies use a lot of acronyms (HMO, PPO, EPO, POS) and specialized terms which can be extremely confusing.
 In this section of the article, you will appreciate the different types of plans offered by UnitedHealthcare and understand all available options.
 Hopefully, at the end of this, you will feel more confident about making the right decision.

 The healthcare plans offered through UnitedHealthcare vary from state to state and offer several tiers of coverage, but in general, UnitedHealthcare offers 3 levels of care as follows:

 - UnitedHealthcare Choice: This selection offers in-network coverage with 895,000 plus providers nationwide.
 There is no coverage for out-of-network providers.

 - UnitedHealthcare Choice Plus: Plus Offers cost savings to stay in the UnitedHealthcare network and provides less coverage for out-of-network providers.

 - UnitedHealthcare Options PPO: The PPO plan offers savings for out-of-pocket costs when using a member of the preferred provider network.